bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 2. Set environment variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to build the documentation, you must set the environment variable
+In order to build the documentation, you must set the
-``GOOGLE_API_KEY``.
-The documentation includes some plots with maps, and a valid
+:ref:`environment variable <userguide_settings>` ``GOOGLE_API_KEY``.
+The
-Google API key is required to build those plots correctly.
-You have two
+documentation includes some plots with maps, and a valid Google API key is
-options:
+required to build those plots correctly.
+You have two options:

 * Follow the instructions on the `Google developers website`_ to generate a new
   API key.